organicmaps/organicmaps/search/pysearch/README.txt

    two implementations of the C++ standard library in the same application.

-   Then, invoke qmake from the shell, for example:
+   Then, invoke cmake from the shell, for example:

-     qmake CONFIG+=search_engine_pylib path-to-omim.pro
+     cmake path-to-omim-directory -DPYBINDINGS=ON -DCMAKE_PREFIX_PATH=path-to-qt5.5
-     make -k -j8 all
+     make -k -j8 pysearch

 2. How to use?

-   As search_engine_pylib is a custom Python module, all that you need is to customize PYTHONPATH environment variable before running your scripts.
+   As pysearch is a custom Python module, all that you need is to customize PYTHONPATH environment variable before running your scripts.
 For example:

-     PYTHONPATH=path-to-the-directory-with-search_engine_pylib.so \
+     PYTHONPATH=path-to-the-directory-with-pysearch.so \
-       ./search/search_engine_pylib/run_search_engine.py
+       ./search/pysearch/run_search_engine.py